Skip to main content

 • Gerontology (aging, loneliness)

-• Behavioral medicine (psychological interventions, mHealth, diet and nutrition, gut microbiome)
+• Behavioral medicine (psychological interventions, mHealth, gut microbiome)

-• Complementary and alternative medicine (mindfulness, yoga, inflammatory biomarkers)
+• Complementary and alternative medicine (yoga, mindfulness, inflammatory biomarkers)

 • Research methodology (clinical trials, systematic review, network meta-analysis, mixed-method)